 Mobile marketing makes an important part of any marketing place if the main goal of your campaign is building brand awareness.
 The mobile-friendly platforms such as social media apps will make it simple for the consumers to connect with your brands, whether they are liking, sharing or commenting, making this the best area for launching the brand awareness campaigns.

-Here’re some strategies for building brand awareness by using mobile.
+Here are some strategies for building brand awareness via mobile: